ELIFE-ASU/Patents/README.md

 - `fragment_diversity_parallel.py`

-** Outdated ** Failed attempt to parallelize `fragment_diversity.py` - abandoned due to sequencing, since each sampled set of MAs needed to have a specific ordering.
+_Outdated_ Failed attempt to parallelize `fragment_diversity.py` - abandoned due to sequencing, since each sampled set of MAs needed to have a specific ordering.

 - `get_MA_results.py`

 Takes .txt output files from the AssemblyGo algorithm and stores the label (identifying number/ID of the compound, listed as the first part of the filename), MA value, and time it took for the MA algorithm to complete as a .csv file.

-### Cost Vizualization & Analysis
+### Cost Visualization & Analysis

 - `cost_influence.ipynb`